Mridul98/DhakaUSTGCN/README.md

 # Traffic Forecasting Using Modified USTGCN (A case study in dhaka)

+### Traffic forecasting result can be found under the directories starting with 'plot_pred'

 ## Abstract

 Deep learning models for traffic forecasting have gained a lot of success in recent years.
 The most important